 My spouse had gotten into Paint by Numbers and Diamond Painting during the pandemic to help with the fact he has less to do, which drives him bonkers, and to help with his anxiety.

-I got him two Diamond Paintings of two of my favorite paintings.
+I got him two Diamond Paintings of two of my favourite paintings.

 It is an exploration to me, not matter the format I choose.
 I have found it fundamental to helping me cope with chronic pain though.
 I open myself up to my emotions and the experience of pain, I reflect on that experience of pain, learn from it and it is cathartic to get it down in some format.
 Although, certainly, the element of personal fulfillment is extremely important to me.
 I am not sure what I would do without my writing pursuits.
 As a pain distraction, it definitely helps with that, aside from the higher levels of pain, of course.